DEFRA/gwa-notification-receipt/ReceiveReceipt/README.md

-# Message Receipt HTTP Trigger - JavaScript
+# Receive Receipt - JavaScript

 > Provides a callback URL for GOV.UK Notify to POST message receipts to.